How to Become a DANB-Certified Dental Assistant

 - Certified Restorative Functions Dental Assistant (CRFDA) certification

-The Bureau of Labor Statistics predicts that the field will add 64,900 jobs between 2016 and 2026.
-The most common level of education of CDAs is postsecondary nondegree, typically an associate’s degree.
+The Bureau of Labor Statistics (BLS) predicts the field will add 30,100 jobs between 2021 and 2031.
+The most common level of education for CDAs is postsecondary nondegree, typically an associate’s degree.
 It should be noted that those who go on to become CDAs are professionals who often hold a two-year dental hygienist degree at a minimum.

 Step-by-Step Guide to Becoming a DANB-Certified Dental Assistant (CDA)

 Step 1: Graduate from high school (four years)

 Before graduating from high school, there are many ways that students can prepare for a career as a DANB-certified dental assistant.
 Coursework should focus on biology, anatomy, and biology, which will help prepare for specialized medical work.
 The DANB accepts high school dental assisting programs for its National Entry Level Dental Assistant certification, or NELDA, so long as it includes at least a semester of dental assisting coursework or curriculum.

 Step 2a: Graduate from a dental assisting program (nine months to two years)

 Community colleges and training or vocational schools are the most common places to obtain dental assisting credentials.
 Depending on whether a student is pursuing a certificate, diploma, or associate degree program, it can take one to two years.
 A vital element of a cutting-edge CDA program is a hands-on component that provides ample opportunities to test skills.